simao-ferreira/dotfiles/DOCS-Mi3/DOCS/COLOR-PALETTE.md

 Extract a palette from `terminal.sexy` or `pywal`. from that pattern chose six colors to use and then change `rofi`.
 If the pattern is based on a theme, like `solarized dark` it's possible to modify gedit scheme.

-Theme in use: Solarized.dark with green as base color.
+The theme used here as example is based of Solarized.dark but with green as base color.
 ```
 ! special
 *.foreground:   #9aca79